reportportal/docs/src/md/src/LogDataInReportPortal/Junit.md

  }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

->   If you use custom runner, please extend CustomJUnitRunner class instead of
+>   If you use a custom runner, please extend CustomJUnitRunner class instead of
 >   native BlockJUnit4ClassRunner JUnit4 class!

->   Also make sure that running order keep in safe after yours extensions.
+>   Also make sure that the running order keep in safe after yours extensions.